CR3Swapper/bluepill/README.md

 			- IA32_VMX_TRUE_PINBASED_CTLS low bits mask: 0x16
 ```

-(overlapping bits in the mask just mean that the bit can be high or low)
+(different bits in the mask just mean that the bit can be high or low)

 ```
 IA32_VMX_TRUE_PINBASED_CTLS high bits mask: 0b00111111 // these bits can be high